filipmacek/coding-interview-prep/intro.md

 ---
 ```

-When you ran script, it scans for files in folders and subfolders, and parses and collects this metadata.
-It then processes this solution list for all relevant statistics, tags and other info.
+When you run the script, it scans for files in folders and subfolders, parses and collects the solution's metadata.
+It then processes this solution list for all relevant statistics, tags, and other info.
 We then take content from `intro.md`, and strings we created from this solution statistics and write this in
-official `README.md` file.
+the official `README.md` file.
-This script is located at `./src/run.ts`, and this is corresponding Github action configuration.
+This script is located at `./src/run.ts`, and this is the corresponding Github action configuration.
 It also makes new commit because `README` file is changed.
+.
 ```yaml
 name: write-stats
 run-name: Writing stats in README